-Any Form 301 construction permit application, Form 314 assignment application, or Form 315 transfer application involving an SEU that will employ five or more full-time employees must include a "Broadcast Equal Employment Opportunity Model Program Report" on FCC Form 396-A, a copy of which is attached hereto as Attachment F. Form 396-A requires the identification of the recruitment sources that the applicant, proposed assignee or proposed transferee intends to contact as part of its broad recruitment efforts.
+A Form 301 construction permit application for either a new station or one involving a major change, or a Form 314 assignment application or Form 315 transfer application, involving an SEU that will employ five or more full-time employees, must include a "Broadcast Equal Employment Opportunity Model Program Report" on FCC Form 396-A, a copy of which is attached hereto as Attachment F. Form 396-A requires identification of the recruitment sources that the applicant, proposed assignee, or proposed transferee intends to contact as part of its broad recruitment efforts.